-25 Main Board Rules 4.11 to 4.13, 19.13, 19.25A, 19C.10D, 19C.23 and Note 2.1 to paragraph 2 of Appendix 16 (GEM Rules 7.12, 18.04 and 24.18A)., 19.39 and Notes 2.1 and 2.4 to paragraph 2 of Appendix 16.
-See also JPS, paragraphs 56 to 62 companies and professional auditing standards applicable in France28.
+7.2 We are prepared to accept financial statements that conform to IFRS as endorsed by the European Union ("EU-IFRS")14 for use by European Union companies and professional auditing standards applicable in France15.
 We may allow a France incorporated issuer to use EU-IFRS for its accountants' reports and all subsequent financial statements, and for these to be audited to professional auditing standards applicable in France.
-However, this is on the condition that the issuer includes a reconciliation statement setting out the financial effect of the material differences (if any) from either HKFRS or IFRS, in its accountants' reports and subsequent financial statements29 are acceptable to the Exchange30 (Updated in January 2022).
+However, this is on the condition that the issuer includes a reconciliation statement setting out the financial effect of the material differences (if any) from either HKFRS or IFRS, in its accountants' reports and subsequent financial statements16 (Updated in January 2022).